-You may have joined the Debt Movement a few weeks ago.
-You may be pumped and excited to become debt free.
 You may be the “nerd” in your family, as Dave Ramsey says, who enjoys creating a budget, monitoring the flow of money and maybe even creating a visual guide to your debt repayment.
 Sound familiar?

 Perhaps there is nothing stopping you.
 If you are fortunate, your spouse and kids are on board and just as excited to scream, “We’re debt FREE!” as you are.